nblilili/Learn-vuepress/docs/en/04_audio_live/05_adv_func/01_audio_management/C++.md

                                    int playDelayMS, int recDelayMS, int clockDrift);
 ``````

-After callback registration, the audio data can be processed when audio
+After the callback registration, the audio data can be processed when
-data is collected.
+audio data is collected.

 Sample code: